serodriguez68/spring-boot-2-java-notes/README.md

 # Chapter 5: Exposing RESTful Endpoints with @RestController
 - For JSON endpoints Spring MVC still makes sense.
-We just need a to use a JSON "view" instead of an HTML one.
+We just need a to use a JSON or XML "view" instead of an HTML one.
+- The content type of the request determines the type of the response.
-- Spring automatically does the JSON marshaling and unmarshalling for you.
+- Spring automatically does the JSON / XML marshaling and unmarshalling for you.
 - XML endpoints are also available via a simple configuration.
+- @RestController vs @Controller:
+  - Use @Controller for web pages and @RestController for Web Services (APIs)
-- @RestController vs @Controller: The @ResponseBody annotation allows for JSON or XML Mapping of the Response Object.
+  - The @RestController annotation contains the @ResponseBody annotation, which allows for JSON or XML Mapping of the Response Object.